 If you have been injured in an Oklahoma slip and fall accident, you may be able to recover damages for your injuries.
-Our Oklahoma Slip and Fall attorneys have experience helping slip and fall victims receive just compensation for their injuries.
+Our Oklahoma City slip and fall attorneys have experience helping slip and fall victims receive just compensation for their injuries.

 What should you do if an unsafe condition has caused you to be hurt on someone else’s property?
 Besides being sure to seek medical attention for your injuries, you should document the condition of the property in a way that will show how or why it may have led to your injury.
 This is very important, because quite often the owner of the property responsible for your injury will try to repair or disguise the dangerous defect or other contributing factors.
 The owner may simply want to prevent the accident from happening again.
 Then again, he or she may also want to destroy the evidence of any potential liability.